RED-ALT-Key/yt-assets/ubuntu-screen-resolution-hyper-v/commands.md

 # Fix the Ubuntu Desktop Screen Resolution in Hyper-V
+This fix allows one to set their Ubuntu Desktop VM to the host computer's monitor screen resolution.

 ## Edit grup using the Nano text editor
 `sudo nano /etc/default/grub`